Reversal endomorphisms

 - References

-In this section we provide a characterisation of when reversal is an
+Fix a product rule P. In this section we provide a characterisation of

-endomorphism of the series algebra.
-When this is the case, we
+when reversal is an endomorphism of the series algebra.
+When this is the

-show that P-finite series are
+case, we show that P-finite

-characterisation.
+automata-based characterisation.

-{-# OPTIONS --guardedness --sized-types #-} open import Preliminaries.Base renaming (_++_ to _++ᵥ_) open import General.ProductRules module General.ReversalEnd (R : CommutativeRing) (Σ : Set) (P : ProductRule R) where open import Size open import Preliminaries.Algebra R open import Preliminaries.Vector open import General.Terms R renaming (_+_ to _[+]_; _*_ to _[*]_; _·_ to _[·]_) open import General.Series R Σ open import General.Products R Σ open import General.Reversal R Σ open Product P private variable i : Size m n k ℓ : ℕ f g : A ⟪ Σ ⟫ i ϱ : Vec (A ⟪ Σ ⟫) k Q : ProductRule R G : A ⟪ Σ ⟫ → A ⟪ Σ ⟫
+{-# OPTIONS --guardedness --sized-types #-} open import Preliminaries.Base renaming (_++_ to _++ᵥ_) open import General.ProductRules module General.ReversalEnd (R : CommutativeRing) (Σ : Set) (P : ProductRule R) where open import Preliminaries.Algebra R open import Preliminaries.Vector open import General.Terms R renaming (_+_ to _[+]_; _*_ to _[*]_; _·_ to _[·]_) open import General.Series R Σ open import General.Products R Σ open import General.Reversal R Σ open Product P open Extensions P private variable i : Size m n k ℓ : ℕ f g : A ⟪ Σ ⟫ i ϱ : Vec (A ⟪ Σ ⟫) k Q : ProductRule R G : A ⟪ Σ ⟫ → A ⟪ Σ ⟫

 Right derivatives, reversal, and product rules